Since being elected in September 2013, we have helped create thousands of local jobs. Our key initiatives include:

 - NBN rollout: The rollout across the Corangamite electorate is 94% complete.
 Nearly 80,000 premises are ready for service and 32,800 premises have an active NBN connection.

-- Mobile base stations: 14 base stations have been funded in Corangamite under our Rounds One and Two of our Mobile Phone Blackspots Program – Barongarook, Bawon Downs, Carlisle River, Dereel, Gellibrand, Hordern Vale, Kawarren, Steiglitz and Yeodene are active; Apollo Bay, Cape Otway, South Lorne, Separation Creek and Kennett River are scheduled for mobile base stations.
-Under Round 3, we have announced that another four mobile base stations will be constructed or upgraded in Aireys Inlet, Anglesea, Bellbrae and Birregurra.
+- Mobile base stations: 19 base stations have been funded in Corangamite under our Rounds One, Two and Three of our Mobile Phone Blackspots Program – Apollo Bay, Cape Otway, Barongarook, Carlisle River, Dereel, Gellibrand, Hordern Vale, Kawarren, Steiglitz and Yeodene are completed and active; Barwon Downs, South Lorne, Separation Creek, Kennett River, Anglesea, Aireys Inlet, Bellbrae, Birregurra and Bells Beach are scheduled for mobile base stations.

 - Building Better Regions: